42Paris/hall-voice/README.md

 - Q: I want to change a song, do I have to buy hallvoice again?
   - A: No
 - Q: Code is garbage, can I improve it?
   - I guess...
 Yes you can?
-Again always do a [PR](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)
+You can try to do a [PR](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

 ## Staff
 - Q: I am the bocal, how to purge cache from a login?